 * Water your lawn only when needed, three times a week on your watering days late at night or early in the morning to keep evaporation to a minimum.

-* Check your sprinkler timers and reduce watering times to less than 10-15 minutes.
+* Check your sprinkler timers and reduce watering times to less than 10 minutes per station.

 * Apply a layer of organic mulch around plants to reduce moisture loss and prevent excessive weed growth

 * Ask your local nursery for suggestions on drought tolerant plants.
 They do not need to be watered as much and can survive a dry period without any watering.